Outdoor thermistor or a dirty coil: is the heat real?

 Healthy reading: Sensor tracks discharge temperature accurately across the full operating range.

-Replacing the Outdoor Thermistor
+Replacing the outdoor thermistor

 When replacement is the right call, when monitoring is fine, and when delay creates real risk.